gesellkammer/csoundengine/docs/Builtin-Opcodes.rst

 busout
 ------

-Sends audio to a bus.
+Sends audio to a bus or sets a control bus to the given value.
 Audio already in the bus is replaced.
 In order to allow multiple sends to a bus use ``busmix``.